DemographyDemography

 The gender split is equal for children: 50% male and 50% female.
 In terms of the apartheid-era racial categories, 86% of children are African, 8% are Coloured, 4% White and 2% Indian.

 These population estimates are based on the General Household Survey (GHS), which is conducted annually by Statistics South Africa.
-The GHS collects data on about 20,000 households and over 70,000 individuals.
+The GHS usually collects data on about 20,000 households and over 70,000 individuals, though in 2020 and 2021 the survey was conducted telephonically with a smaller sample of just under 30,000 individuals in 9,000 households.
+The GHS returned to its full face-to-face sample in 2022.
 The population numbers derived from the survey are weighted to the mid-year population estimates using weights provided by Statistics South Africa.
 Using previously weighted data (the 2013 population model), it appeared that the child population had remained fairly stable, with a marginal reduction of 0.2% in the population size between 2002 and 2015.
-However, there was considerable uncertainty around the official population estimates, particularly in the younger age groups.1 In 2017 Statistics South Africa updated the model and recalibrated the mid-year population estimates all the way back to 20022 and re-released the data with new weights.
+However, there was considerable uncertainty around the official population estimates, particularly in the younger age groups1 In 2017 Statistics South Africa updated the model and recalibrated the mid-year population estimates all the way back to 20022 and re-released the data with new weights.
 The same population model was used to weight the data from 2018 onwards.
 The Children Count team reanalysed all the data retrospectively.
-Based on the revised weights it appears that child population has grown by 15%, increasing from 18.1 milion in 2002 to 20.86 million in 2022.
+Based on the revised weights it appears that child population has grown by 15%, increasing from 18.1 milion in 2002 to 20.9 million in 2022.

 1 Dorrington R (2013) Alternative South African Mid-year Estimates, 2013.
 Centre for Actuarial Research Monograph 13, University of Cape Town.